01 Sep 2016

-The Board has reduced the registration fee to $378, which is $10 less than in the previous year.
-The annual renewal fee will apply from 9 September 2015 and cover the registration period for most practitioners of 1 December 2015 to 30 November 2016.
+The Board has frozen the registration fee at $378.
+It will cover the registration period for most practitioners of 1 December 2016 to 30 November 2017.

 The fee for practitioners whose principal place of practice is NSW is $430.1

 A full fee schedule, including the fee arrangements for practitioners whose principal place of practice is NSW, will be published on the Board’s website.

 The National Registration and Accreditation Scheme (the National Scheme) is funded by practitioners’ registration fees.
 The decision to keep the fee frozen ensures practitioners are not unduly burdened, but still provides sufficient income to allow the Board to carry out its duties and protecting the public.